Code-Institute-Submissions/Friendly-Digest/TESTING.md

 ### **BUGS** <a name="bugs"></a>

-* A bug has been found within the index.html file on line 204 (Tuna image).
+* A bug has been found within the index.html file on line 263 (Tuna image).
 When screen resolution is in mobile/tablet view, the 'materialboxed' class doesn't work.
-It is strange because the 'materialboxed' class doesn't work for this image, but it does for the images on lines 82 & 119.
+It is strange because the 'materialboxed' class doesn't work for this image, but it does for the images on lines 107 & 146, although 146 is tempermental.
 I have done a Google search for this bug, and it is a known issue which I couldn't find a fix for.
 There appears to be no reason why two images work perfectly, but one does not.
-Please note that this image's
-'materialboxed' class does work in desktop view.
+Please note that this image's 'materialboxed' class does work in desktop view.

 </div>